berops/claudie/docs/input-manifest/api-reference.md

-# Input manifest API reference
+# InputManifest API reference

-## Manifest

-Manifest is a definition of the user's infrastructure.
+InputManifest is a definition of the user's infrastructure.
 It contains cloud provider specification, nodepool specification, Kubernetes and loadbalancer clusters.

-- `name`
+## Status
+Most recently observed status of the InputManifest

+## Spec

-  Name of the manifest.
-Must be unique across all manifests of the Claudie instance.
+Specification of the desired behavior of the InputManifest

 - `providers` [Providers](#providers)

+  Providers list of defined cloud provider configuration that will be used while infrastructure provisioning.
 Defines all your cloud provider configuration that will be used while infrastructure provisioning.

 - `nodepools` [Nodepools](#nodepools)